All Episodes

 Thank you.

-And uh where we go to uh on this is the shopping cart issue, and I want to thank you very much for all your support over the years to me personally for being my wingman out there when I had to pick these carts up, and no media outlet that I know of understood the problem like you did.
+And I want to thank you very much for all your support over the years, to me personally, for being my wingman out there when I had to pick these carts up.

-Tell me you were in the grocery store business?
+You were in the grocery store business?

-Yes, I know that because the homeless were stealing the shopping carts, and everybody was telling the grocery stores, hey, go ahead.
+Yes, I know because the homeless were stealing the shopping carts.

-I mean, let them they need something.
+I mean, let them, they need something.

-I mean, have a little have a little compassion, have a heart.
+I mean, have a little compassion.

 And I thought it was outrageous.